mickfuzz/phd4/_posts/thesis_chapters/tocs/2024-7-3-TheoreticalFramework.md_toc.md

             -   [Principle: Mutuality](#principle-mutuality)
             -   [Principle: The importance of context](#principle-the-importance-of-context)
-            -   [Principle: Finding suitable dimensions and units of analysis by focusing on objects of activity](#principle-finding-suitable-dimensions-and-units-of-analysis-by-focusing-on-objects-of-activity)
             -   [Principle : Utility of research - overcoming the
                 tension between the rich context and generalisation of results](#principle-utility-of-research---overcoming-the-tension-between-the-rich-context-and-generalisation-of-results)